Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

 You should now see the full map on the page.
 What we've just done is essentially re-create the original SVG but as Svelte components.

 You may notice that the map is too big, we can do two things to help us with this.
-In our `MapContainer.svelte` file above the svg element, we can add some CSS to scale the map.
+In the `MapContainer.svelte` file above the svg element, we can add some CSS to scale the map.

 ```html
 <style>